 So like many people we rely on common sense based on goodwill—what might be called ethics—to give some valuation to what we are doing:

-- We make everything, start to finish, in our own factory in UK.
+- We make everything, start to finish, in our own factory in the UK.
 Local people using traditional skills.
 It's not as cheap or as efficient as large-scale production in the Far East or Eastern Europe.
-But we feel there's a value in preserving and using the very real skill base which still remains in UK and we're happy to be part of it.
+But we feel there's a value in preserving and using the very real skill base which still remains in the UK and we're happy to be part of it.

 - We source as much of our materials and components as possible in Europe (more than 95% by bulk currently) and transport the minimum across the globe.

 - Nearly all our products are filled with down: